HTTPArchive/almanac.httparchive.org/src/content/en/2021/jamstack.md

 {{ figure_markup(
   image="median-js-weight.png",
-  caption="Median JavaScript weight",
+  caption="Median JavaScript weight.",
-  description="Bar chart represents median JavaScript weights", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRUiAdcUCSYyS7cQcQlE9uKeMSacgRudtf4pFRkIKKCt8Nw18qOod6TaAUL7tfm8pUbCPKShEN0jJOS/pubchart?oid=727314511&format=interactive", sheets_gid="984097158",
+  description="Bar chart represents median JavaScript weights for the top 5 measured SSGs.
+Next.js is 75 for desktop and 746 for mobile, Nuxt.js is 70 and 713 respectively, Gatsby is 67 and 645, Hugo is 15 and 177, and finally Jekyll is 10 and 129.",
+  chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRUiAdcUCSYyS7cQcQlE9uKeMSacgRudtf4pFRkIKKCt8Nw18qOod6TaAUL7tfm8pUbCPKShEN0jJOS/pubchart?oid=727314511&format=interactive",
+  sheets_gid="984097158",
   sql_file="resource_weights.sql"
 ) }}

-{# TODO - this figure description should be described more #}

 A big chunk of resources are for JavaScript.
 Again, for JavaScript-based SSGs it's a much bigger compared to others - around 700 KB compared to around 150 KB for non-JavaScript based SSGs.
 While this is not surprising, it's interesting to see the actual differences laid out in this way.
 Next.js based sites use more JavaScript than others.
 Hugo and Jekyll developers on other hand seem to be using JavaScript more responsibly and keeping their bundles tight.
 Another reason for that might be site complexity.
 Hugo and Jekyll sites are not represented as much in top ranking sites, so they might have simpler use cases than, for example, Next.js sites which do appear more often in the top ranking sites.